Artesian Water Definition: Understanding The Benefits Of Drinking Artesian Well Water

 What is Artesian Water?

-The majority of the artesian aquifers around the world are replenished non-stop by the groundwater and the rain.
+The majority of the artesian aquifers around the world are replenished non-stop by the groundwater and rain.
 The water flows down from the porous substances.
 Examples of these are gravel, rock, and sand.
-Around these porous substances are rock or other hard materials.
-As such, the water cannot escape and reach ground level.

-The artesian well does not need a pump to push the water into the surface.
+The artesian well does not need a pump to push the water to the surface.
 This is because there is so much pressure in the aquifer.
 It pushes the water out without any assistance.

 How are Artesian Wells Formed?

-Artesian wells are formed when water flows down a land decrease into a porous rock substance like limestone, sand, or gravel.
-This alone wouldn't push water upwards.
-However, when the porous ground is enclosed by a layer of dense rock— the water source encounters critical pressure.
+However, when the porous ground is enclosed by dense rock— the water source encounters critical pressure.
 This pressure powers the water upwards, where it's delivered into a well and looks like a fountain (sans steam).

 A portion of these artesian wells is solid to such an extent that they can give enough water pressure to multi-storied buildings!